Solvability of a class of phase field systems related to a sliding mode control problem: Introduction

-Since $\widehat{\beta}$ is proper, l.s.c. and convex, the subdifferential $\partial \widehat{\beta} =: \beta$ is well defined and is a maximal monotone graph.
-For a comprehensive discussion of the theory of maximal monotone operators, we refer, e.g., to \cite{Barbu, Brezis, Show}.
-In our problem we also consider a maximal monotone operator
+Since $\widehat{\chi}$ is prope r, l.s.c. and conve x, the subdiffe re ntial $\partial \widehat{\chi} =: \chi$ is well de fine d and is a maximal monotone graph.
+For a compre hensive discussion of the the ory of maximal monotone ope rators, we refe r, e.g., to \cite{Barbu, Brezis, Show}.
+In our proble m we also conside r a maximal monotone ope rator

 such that $0 \in A(0)$ and

 for some constant $C>0$.